LynetteMwe/wordle-clone/README.md

 The Wordle-clone game was created using React-JS , Node JS(Express) and used JSON server and MYSQL to store data.

 ## Installing dependencies
-After cloning the repo/code, you'll need to run `npm install` in the frontend and backend directory to install any project dependencies first.
+After cloning the repo/code, you'll need to run `npm install` in the project and backend directory to install any project dependencies first.

 ## Client side
-### `cd frontend`
 ### `npm install`

 ## Server side